 1 Does Sperm Contain Spermidine?

-Not sperm but seamen does.
-This is where it was first isolated and where it gets its name from too.
+Not sperm, but seamen do.
+The substance was first isolated from seamen and it's where it gets its name from too.

 2 Is It A Spermicide?